 The winery is small but very functional.
 Since Bulgheroni acquired the property, the winery has been renovated and upgraded to match their wine making needs.
 They brought in small lot fermentation vessels including stainless steel, wooden and concrete tanks.
 Some of their wine is also fermented directly in barrel including in several of some of the most coveted barrels in the world, the Taransaud T5 of which relatively very few are shipped to the United States.
 This barrel is produced from the forest of Tronçais, with the very fine-grained staves seasoned outdoors for 5 years before being assembled.
 So limited is their production that the master cooper personally signs every single barrel.

 The wine making efforts are overseen by Philippe Melka and consulting enologist Michel Rolland (from Bordeaux).
-Plans call for drilling a cave into part of their rocky hillside directly behind the winery and in 2019 ground was broken on a 3.9 acre vineyard block located towards the highest part of the property.
+Plans call for drilling a cave into part of their rocky hillside directly behind the winery and in 2019 ground was broken on a 3.9-acre vineyard block located towards the highest part of the property.
+Unfortunately they lost their original plantings when part of the Glass Fire burned through their property in 2020; this site has since been replanted.

+The decision was made to change the name from Bulgheroni’s name to Lithology to better reflect the overall characteristics of each of their source vineyard sites.
 An appropriate word that applies to their own estate property, Lithology refers to the study of rocks.
+This name also ties in well with Bulgheroni’s background in oil and gas and founding winemaker Melka’s own background in geology.
 This is also the name of several of their wines including their Napa Valley Cabernet Sauvignon.
 All wines under the Lithology feature an image of rocks on the label.
 The Napa Valley Cabernet Sauvignon shows an embossed image of a basalt rock on the label – a rock that is found in all the vineyards they source from to create this wine including in Rutherford, Oakville, St Helena and Pritchard Hill.

 The 2014 Alejandro Bulgheroni Lithology Cabernet Sauvignon, Napa Valley reveals aromas of blackberry and dry dusty rock.
-The bouquet continues to open nicely over time – eventually revealing dessert spices.
-The mouth feel is pleasing, supple in its approach from the entry through the mid palate.
-Shows a richness of flavor but without being heavy.
-Black cherry, black currant and a hint of cedar spice on the palate.
-Smooth tannins are well integrated.
+The bouquet continues to open nicely over time and eventually reveals dessert spices.
+The mouth feel is pleasing, and is supple in its approach from the entry through the mid palate.
+This wine shows a richness of flavor but without being heavy.
+There are flavors of black cherry, black currant and a hint of cedar spice on the palate.
+The smooth tannins are well integrated.
 Drinks very well young.

-And to Alejandro this is an extremely special wine – of all the winery estates he owns and wines produced, this is the only wine that carries his name.
+And to Alejandro this is an extremely special wine; of all the winery estates he owns, and wines produced, this was the only wine that carried his name for several years.

 New Frontier Wine Company